-As part of our mandate of working together to build better communities the credit union has maintained a local presence, engaged in environmentally friendly initiatives, contributed to various organizations and been involved in various events as listed below.
-In 2021, our donations and contributions, as well as volunteer time was significantly lower than previous years.
-Due to the ongoing pandemic the opportunity to support groups and events was limited.
+As part of our mandate of working together to build better communities the credit union has maintained a local presence, engaged in environmentally friendly initiatives, contributed to various organizations, and been involved in various events as listed below.
+In 2022, we were happy to see our opportunities to donate to local groups and volunteer at local events starting to increase from the previous "pandemic years."